 1. Ease of use

 Both HubSpot and Pipedrive are pretty user-friendly.
-They both have an intuitive user interface that allows you to easily track your contacts, projects, tasks, leads, etc. They also have a wide range of email templates you can use or modify for your own purposes.
+They both have an intuitive user interface that allows you to track your contacts, projects, tasks easily, leads, etc. They also have a wide range of email templates you can use or modify for your own purposes.

 It’s easy to filter through all of your contacts in either software so that you can keep up with things like when they made their last purchase or if they are still using a specific product on their website.